Mo-Do

 Fabio Frittelli (24 July 1966 – 6 February 2013), better known by his pseudonym Mo-Do, was an Italian musician.
 Mo-Do appeared in the 1990s as an Italian electronic music act.
 Although Mo-Do was Italian, his songs were in German.

-History

-Origin of the name

-The name Mo-Do is claimed to originate from first letters of Frittelli's birth town (Monfalcone) and the day of his birth (Domenica, i.e. "Sunday" in Italian), respectively.

-Career

-Mo-Do was formed when Frittelli met producer Claudio Zennaro.
-Other producers who worked with Frittelli (sometimes quoted as members of the group) were Fulvio Zafret, Mario Pinosa and Sergio Portaluri.
+Biography

-Mo-Do is probably best known for the single "Eins, Zwei, Polizei" (co-produced with Zennaro and Zafret) which reached No. 1 in the German, Austrian and Italian music charts.
+Mo-Do was best known for the single "Eins, Zwei, Polizei" (co-produced with Zennaro and Zafret) which reached No. 1 in the German, Austrian and Italian music charts.

-Death

 Frittelli was found dead at his home in Italy on 7 February 2013, at age 46.
 Police ruled his death a suicide.